mrtrkmn/mrtrkmn.github.io/content/posts/automate-ci-cd-with-slack-command.md

 ![](../../images/running-workflow.png)

+Now, we can start the workflow through Slack whether through Phone, Tablet or PC, does not matter, as long as you have access to Slack app.
+Its flexibility boosts level of confident.

-Automate the boring stuff  🤌🏻 ...
+[Automate the boring stuff  🤌🏻 ]